br8/lint/README.md

            Access token for the Github API
 ```

-You can supply dlint with an ignore file with the `-ignore` file.
+You can supply lint with an ignore file with the `-ignore` file.
 A sample ignore file is like

 ```
 // Do not lint files in the vendor folder.
 The trailing / is important when you want to ignore all files in a folder.